-- A. Credo ESOP 2020 - a.
-The shareholders of the Group, vide special resolution dated November 05, 2020, authorised the Board to grant options time on November 06, 2021 and third time on August 14, 2023. based payments plan. - b.
-Options granted would vest over a maximum period of 5 years, while the exercise period is 10 years from the date of grant. would be settled in Equity. - c.
+A. Credo ESOP 2020

+- a.
+The shareholders of the Group, vide special resolution dated November 05, 2020, authorised the Board to grant options under one of more stock option plans.
+Pursuant to the said approval from the shareholders the Board adopted Credo ESOP 2020 and granted options to the permanent employees of the Group for the first time on November 06, 2020, second time on November 06, 2021 and third time on August 14, 2023. - The Group has used the Fair Value Method by applying Black and Scholes Option Pricing Model to account for share-based payments plan. - b.
+Options granted would vest over a maximum period of 5 years, while the exercise period is 10 years from the date of grant.
+Options vest on account of passage of time as well as on fulfilling certain performance criteria.
+The options exercised would be settled in Equity. - c.
 There were no modification to the awards during the year ended March 31, 2024.
 As at the end of the financial year, details and movement of the outstanding options are as follows: